kymb0/kymb0.github.io/_posts/2023-01-21-IAM-attacking-AWS.md

 ## Getting a Foothold

-The most obvious step from here is to attempt a metadata v1 attack, where we trick the underlying EC2 instance to hit the AWS metadata endpoint to retrive privileged information.
+The most obvious step from here is to attempt a metadata v1 attack, where we trick the underlying EC2 instance to hit the AWS metadata endpoint to retrieve privileged information.

 ![ssrf_v1_attempt](/assets/images/AWS_1/ssrf_v1_attempt.jpg)

 This however does not work and returns a server error immediately.
-Further testing revealed that the application required a `200` response to be succesful.
+Further testing revealed that the application required a `200` response to be successful.
 This indicates either that metadata v2 was in use which requires more sophisticated techniques, or, that the webapp may be running on lambda.

 After trying a few different approaches, I discovered an LFI (local file inclusion) escalation which allowed for the retrieval of files within the ephemeral environment.
 As a common way to feed credentials to lambda functions is via environment variables, we attempt to continue our chain of attacks by retrieving a copy of `/proc/self/environ` (although the environment that runs the Lambda functions is ephemeral, the credentials remain valid for a period of time)